metalsoft-io/metalcloud-sdk-go/docs/PaginatedPkeyAllocationStrategy.md

 ### NewPaginatedPkeyAllocationStrategy

-`func NewPaginatedPkeyAllocationStrategy(data []PkeyAllocationStrategy2DataItem, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *PaginatedPkeyAllocationStrategy`
+`func NewPaginatedPkeyAllocationStrategy(data []PkeyAllocationStrategy, meta PaginatedResponseMeta, links PaginatedResponseLinks, ) *PaginatedPkeyAllocationStrategy`

 NewPaginatedPkeyAllocationStrategy instantiates a new PaginatedPkeyAllocationStrategy object This constructor will assign default values to properties that have it defined,